MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-use-autodiscover-to-find-connection-points.md

 description: "Find out how to use the Autodiscover service to direct your client application to the correct Exchange server."
 ---

-# How to: Use Autodiscover to find connection points
+# Use Autodiscover to find connection points

 Find out how to use the Autodiscover service to direct your client application to the correct Exchange server.

 The Exchange Autodiscover service provides your client application with configuration settings for email accounts that are hosted on Exchange Online, Exchange Online as part of Office 365, or an Exchange server running a version of Exchange starting with Exchange 2013.
 The Autodiscover service is a web service that provides configuration settings.
 The Autodiscover service is a web service that provides Exchange server configuration information to your client application.
 Client applications use Autodiscover to determine the endpoint of the Autodiscover service for a specific mailbox.
 This article explains how to follow the responses from an Exchange server to find the correct endpoint.

-For information about how to get email address configuration settings, see [How to: Get user settings from Exchange by using Autodiscover](how-to-get-user-settings-from-exchange-by-using-autodiscover.md) and [How to: Get domain settings from an Exchange server](how-to-get-domain-settings-from-an-exchange-server.md).
+For information about how to get email address configuration settings, see [Get user settings from Exchange by using Autodiscover](how-to-get-user-settings-from-exchange-by-using-autodiscover.md) and [Get domain settings from an Exchange server](how-to-get-domain-settings-from-an-exchange-server.md).

 > [!NOTE]
 > The process for finding the correct endpoint is part of the request for user or domain settings.
 The Autodiscover service uses a series of redirect responses to send the client application to the correct endpoint for an email address.